 Making changes is one thing… reacting to the domino effect that may follow is another.

 When you negotiate your carrier contracts, consider all the factors that will be influenced when any changes are made.
-From transit times to external business partners to cost calculations and a variety of other variables, there are many things influenced by carrier contract negotiations.
-Keep these factors in mind as you negotiate your contracts to avoid unexpected errors, frustrations, customer disappointment and more.
+Carrier contract negotiations affect many things, from transit times to external business partners, cost calculations, and other variables.
+Remember these factors as you negotiate your contracts to avoid unexpected errors, frustrations, customer disappointment, and more.

 Mistake #3: Not Having an Exit Strategy in Place